InstituteforDiseaseModeling/historymatching/architecture.md

 - Outputs: boolean go/no-go determination
 3. **Model Execution**: The model is run one or more times at each sample point in parameter space.<br>
 - Inputs: 1) the proposed set of test points in parameter space from the NPG step and 2) "opaque" model specific configuration<br>
-- Outputs: model specific, "opaque" to the HMP
+- Outputs: rectangular dataframe with one column each for iteration, sample point parameter values (simulator inputs), and feature values (simulator outputs)
+4. **Feature Selection**: One or more features (outputs) of the model, appropriate to the current iteration, are chosen to be used for generating new emulators.<br>
+- Inputs: 1) current iteration and 2) model data for tested points in parameter space<br>
-4. **Feature Selection/Emulator Generation**: One or more features (outputs) of the model, appropriate to the current iteration, are chosen and used to create emulators, informed by the feature selection and known model outputs, intended to predict model output at points in parameter space which have not been explicitly tested with the model.<br>
+- Outputs: one or more features to be used for generating new emulators
+5. **Emulator Generation**:  Create emulators, informed by the feature selection and known model outputs, intended to predict model output at points in parameter space which have not been explicitly tested with the model.<br>
 - Inputs: 1) Observation data and 2) model data for tested points in parameter space<br>
 - Outputs: one or more emulators